The Representational Status of Deep Learning Models: Introductory

-The position I will argue for and defend throughout the paper is that deep learning models do represent their targets in the relational sense.
-However, I show that, in general, we have no good reason to believe that DLMs encode fine-grained (e.g., common features, accurate mirroring, mapping, etc.) representations of their targets.
-That is, the available evidence does not warrant a general belief that a deep learning model's units, sets or layers of units, and associated weights represent individual aspects of the target system.
-Rather, scientists are, at most, justified in ascribing to DLMs a representational status akin to that of highly idealized models.
+The position I will argue for and defend throughout the chapter is that deep learning models do, indeed, represent their targets in the relational sense.
+However, I show that, in general, we have no good reason to believe that DLMs encode what I will call locally semantically decomposable representations of their targets.
+That is, the available evidence does not warrant a general belief that a deep learning model's units, sets or layers of units, and associated weights represent individual aspects of the target system \textit{relationally}.
+Rather, scientists are, at most, justified in ascribing to DLMs a representational status akin to that of scientific models whose representational power hinges on their holistic properties (for instance, in a way similar to that of, say, the Ising model).
+That is, I will argue that the representational capacity these models have is largely global, rather than decomposable into stable, local sub‐representations.
 This result has immediate epistemic consequences for interpretability approaches in the budding field of explainable AI (XAI).
-Additionally, this analysis helps to redirect philosophical attention towards exploring the idealized nature of deep learning representations and their relationship both to models more generally and their potential role in future scientific inquiry.\\
+Additionally, this analysis helps to redirect philosophical attention towards exploring the global relational nature of deep learning representations and their relationship both to models more generally and their potential role in future scientific inquiry.